rudderlabs/rudder-shopify-tracker/README.md

 This application lets you connect your Shopify store with RudderStack.
 Use it to track event-level data from Shopify and send it to your preferred tooling platforms via RudderStack.

 ## Overview
 This repo is a component of RudderStack Shopify App (https://github.com/rudderlabs/rudderstack-shopify-app).
+The shoppify-app node server makes a request to this server with dataplane url and writekey.
+This server returns a wrapper on top of our js-sdk for client-side tracking for the shopify stores.

+### Get Started
+This is simple node server with koa router.
+Steps to run locally:
+1. npm install
+2. npm run start

 ## Features
 It is a smart tracking script which inserts into the Shopify store pages, and allows client-side tracking.
 Please note, this works in conjunction to the above-mentioned RudderStack Shopify App.